GuilhermeMLS/elastic-blog/README.md

 There’s a trait called `Searchable` to use in models that need to be indexed by ElasticSearch.

-To get things working, it was necessary to register ES Client to Laravel’s `AppServiceProvider, thus, the framework can create ES instance automatically using the configuration parameters from `.env` file.
+To get things working, it was necessary to register ES Client to Laravel’s `AppServiceProvider`, thus, the framework can create ES instance automatically using the configuration parameters from `.env` file.